GregoireW/demo-a2a/README.md

 With a2a-inspector, you can get a visual representation of the interactions between services and for instance with the authenticated A2A server:
 ![A2A Inspector Screenshot](doc/img/demo.png)

+## Note

+The client java application in the "client" folder is usable, but it is not entirely satisfying yet.